Hong Kong police fire tear gas, water cannon to halt protest as China National Day nears

 Police fired blue water, used in other countries to help identify offenders, as protesters regrouped 100 yards (metres) away.

 They had smashed windows of government offices and tried to break in, shouting obscenities and daubing slogans on shop-fronts.
-They had also shone lasers at a helicopter hovering overhead.
+They also shone lasers at a helicopter hovering overhead.

 “A large group of violent protesters are occupying Harcourt Road.
 They also hurled bricks at police officers.
 Their acts pose a serious threat to the safety of everyone on site,” police said in a statement.